troy-lamerton/editor-for-quest/README.md

       - Fire rune, 100
 ```

-Walks to the nearest bank and then deposits your inventory or everything (inventory and equipment).
+Walks to the nearest bank and then deposits your `inventory` or `everything` (inventory and equipment).
-Withdraws the list of items or 1 if no amount is specified.
+Withdraws X of each item or 1 if no amount is specified.

 `Food` is used to withdraw any of the following items: